 What To Expect

 Laparoscopy is usually done at an outpatient facility.
 Sometimes a surgery requires a hospital stay of 1 day.
-You will likely be able to return to your normal activities in 1 week, maybe longer.
+You probably can return to your normal activities in 1 week, but it may take longer.

 Why It Is Done

 Laparoscopy is used to examine the pelvic organs and to remove implants and scar tissue.
-This procedure is typically used for checking and treating:
+This procedure is most often used for checking and treating:

 - Severe endometriosis and scar tissue that is thought to be interfering with internal organs, such as the bowel or bladder.

-- Endometriosis pain that has continued or returned after hormone therapy.
+- Endometriosis pain that has continued or that came back after hormone therapy.

 - An endometriosis cyst on an ovary (endometrioma).